The resumption of sports competitions after COVID-19 lockdown: The case of the Spanish football league: Conclusions

 \section{Conclusions}

 .
 This famous statement, attributed to the statistician George Box, sums up the usefulness of our model.
-Although it is not possible to predict the number of infected individuals, the model allows to describe in a qualitative way the influence that different measures can have to mitigate the spreading of the coronavirus during a competition.
-Based on the simulations carried out with the epidemiological parameters estimated by the scientific community, the results of the study can be summarized in five points: \begin{itemize}
+Although it is not possible to predict the exact number of infected individuals, the model allows describing, in a qualitative way, the influence that different measures can have to mitigate the spreading of the coronavirus during a competition.
+Based on the simulations carried out with the epidemiological parameters estimated by the scientific community, the results of the study can be summarised in five points: \begin{itemize}

 \item Reducing the days between matches reduces the risk of spreading COVID-19 throughout the season.
 The more the season is compressed, the less risk of contagion.